8 Best Puerto Rico All-Inclusive Resorts for Families in 2024

 Club Seabourne on Puerto Rico’s off-the-beaten-path Culebra Island is a boutique mini-resort with all-inclusive features (Photo: Envato/valerie251)

-SUMMER FUN: 11 Best Summer Vacation Ideas for Families in 2024
+SUMMER FUN: 11 Best Summer Vacation Ideas for Families

 Like most other Puerto Rico hotels and resorts, this one isn’t fully all-inclusive in the traditional sense, but the amenities that come standard with all stays here bump it up into the nearly all-inclusive resort territory at a fraction of the price of most all-inclusives.
 That means daily a la carte breakfast, airport and ferry transfers, Wi-Fi, and kayak and bike use are included in the cost of your stay.